angular-schule/website-articles/blog/2020-01-everything-github/README.md

 ### 1.1.
 Git and GitHub Version Control

 Version Control allows you to keep track of your work and helps you to easily recognize the changes you have made, whether it is program code, text, images or other data.
-It is also absolutely necessary if you want to work together efficiently in a team.
+This is also absolutely necessary if you want to work together in a team efficiently.
 [Git](https://git-scm.com/) is a free software for distributed version management and is currently the most popular solution.
 The leading platform around Git is GitHub, which belongs to Microsoft since the end of 2018.